 Applies to colesevelam: oral powder for suspension, oral tablet

-Along with its needed effects, colesevelam (the active ingredient contained in Welchol) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, colesevelam (the active ingredient contained in Welchol) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking colesevelam, check with your doctor immediately:Less common:

 - blurred vision